mothur/mothur.github.io/_wiki/trim.seqs.md

     # of Seqs: 119753

 This removed about 4% of the sequences.
-Those sequences that wind up in scrap.fasta for failing this option will be denoted with the \"n\" code.
+Those sequences that wind up in scrap.fasta for failing this option will be denoted with the "n" code.
-If you like to play with fire (and didn\'t your mothur warn you about such things?) you can change the value of maxambig to any positive integer.
+If you like to play with fire (and didn't your mothur warn you about such things?) you can change the value of maxambig to any positive integer.